meddle0x53/reacto/README.md

   trackable.on(value: consumer)
 ```

-Calling it like that will trigger the behaviour of the `trackable` and
+Calling it like that will trigger the behavior of the `trackable` and
 all the values it emits, will be passed to the consumer.
 A block can be passed
 to `#on` and it will have the same effect: